The History of the Geological Survey of Canada in 175 Objects

 175 objects tell the story of the Geological Survey of Canada and its contributions to the development of Canada since 1842

-As it celebrates its 175th anniversary in 2017, the Geological Survey of Canada can lay claim to a unique role in the exploration and development of Canada.
+The Geological Survey of Canada can lay claim to a unique role in the exploration and development of Canada.

 In 1842, 25 years before Confederation, its founder and first director William E. Logan began by assessing the mineral wealth of the Province of Canada and discovered an impressive range of mineral deposits.
 As Canada grew, the Survey reported on all aspects of its natural resources.